flash62au/EngineDriver_Home/docs/operation/operation.rst

     :align: right
     :scale: 50%

-  If enabled, the ``Limit Speed`` button will restrict the maximum speed on the Throttle to predefined amount.
+  If enabled, the :guilabel:`Limit Speed` button will restrict the maximum speed on the Throttle to predefined amount.
 (Default is 50%)  Clicking the button again will take off the restriction. (i.e. back to 100%)

   This is commonly used for Switching/Shunting work VS mainline running.

   .. note::
     :class: note-ed-hidden-title

-    See the `'Limit Speed' & 'Pause' button Preferences section on the Preferences page <../configuration/preferences.html#id41>`_ for more information on enabling the ``Limit Speed`` button.
+    See the `'Limit Speed' & 'Pause' button Preferences section on the Preferences page <../configuration/preferences.html#id41>`_ for more information on enabling the :guilabel:`Limit Speed` button.

   **Gamepad keys**